 A common debt ratio guideline is 28/36 for conforming loans but recent changes allow the back ratio to be as high as 50, given other positive factors in the file.
 Jumbo loan guidelines typically won’t approve buyers with debt ratios exceeding 45%.
 However, just like the credit score requirements, debt ratio limits can fluctuate based on down payment amount, credit score and other factors.

 Reserve requirements for jumbo loans are also greater.
 Reserves are calculated as the number of months’ worth of house payments are left over after the loan has closed.
 A conforming loan can ask for cash reserves to be maybe two to three months.
 Jumbo loans can ask for as much as 6-18 months of cash reserves left over after the loan has closed.
-Again, down payment and the final loan amount is the key variable to determine the exact amount.
+Again, the down payment and the final loan amount is the key variable to determine the exact amount.

 Because there can be different guidelines among various jumbo programs, it’s important to speak to a specialist to review all your options.
 Please connect with us today by calling the number above, or just submit the Contact form on this page.